 Here is the perfect book to guide 20-35-year-olds to financial success.
 It’s an ideal investing book for beginners and young investors because it covers a broad range of financial advice.
-It includes a 6-week personal finance program.
+It also includes a 6-week personal finance program.
 The book takes you step-by-step through actions that can improve finances.
-That includes everything from your budget and savings to investing, banking and entrepreneurship.
+This includes everything from budgeting and savings to investing, banking and entrepreneurship.

-How could we resist including this book in the line-up of best-investing books for beginners and young investors?
+How could we resist including these in the line-up of the best investing books for beginners and young investors?
 Really, the title is as compelling as the content.
-Lowry sub-titles the book with “Stop living paycheck (paycheque for we Canadians) to paycheck and get your financial life together (#GYFLT)!

-Broke Millennial shows you how to go from flat-broke to viable.
-The book doesn’t just cover standard issues like credit card debt, investing, and budgeting.
+The Broke Millennial books show you how to go from flat-broke to thriving.
 Financial expert Erin Lowry goes beyond the basics.
 How?
-She tackles tricky money matters and situations that Millennials face #IRL.
+She tackles tricky money matters and situations many Millennials face:

-– Understanding your relationship with money: do you treat it like a Tinder date or marriage material?
+- Understanding your relationship with money.
+For example, do you treat it like a Tinder date or marriage material?

-– What to do when you’re out with your crew and can’t afford to split the bill evenly.
+- What to do when you’re out with friends and can’t afford to split the bill evenly.

 Best investing books of all time (most popular)

-The book provides advice on getting started in investing as well as ongoing strategies for success.
+The book provides advice on getting started in investing as well as ongoing strategies for success, making it also one of the best investing books for beginners.
 Graham’s philosophy was to invest in stocks that appear undervalued.
 That’s in comparison to their inherent value that can be determined through fundamental analysis.

 Philip Fisher is a highly influential investor who wrote Common Stocks and Uncommon Profits in 1958.
-His son Ken Fisher is also an investment expert.
-And Ken has subsequently expanded on the original for the paperback edition of the book.
+His son Ken Fisher is also an investment expert and has subsequently expanded on the original for the paperback edition of the book.
 The book is considered a classic top investing book, particularly for growth investors.
 Included in this book are Fisher’s valued “Fifteen Points to Look for in a Common Stock”.